qTox/qTox/security/apparmor/README.md

 Consider using additional security measures like [Firejail] to improve security even more.

-Please also note that not all distributions has full AppArmor feature set available.
+Please also note that not all distributions have full AppArmor feature set available.
 For example, Debian (at least up to Debian 10 (buster)) does not have network, DBus mediation available.
 Also, X Server, shared user configuration files (like `~/.config/QtProject.conf`, caches, etc), opening web links via